Do homeopathic remedies protect against X-rays, CT scans and other radiological procedures?

 In Brief: X-rays, fluoroscopy and CT scans provide early detection of serious problems, inform treatment, and save lives.
 Unfortunately, they also damage genetic material and cause cancer.
 Research indicates Homeopathy may be a useful way to minimise the harmful effects of radiation exposure from x-rays, CT scans, and other procedures.

-A recent study published in the New England Journal of Medicine drew the medical establishment’s attention once again to the harmful effects of diagnostic radiation – particularly of CT (computed tomography) scans.
+A study published in the New England Journal of Medicine drew the medical establishment’s attention once again to the harmful effects of diagnostic radiation – particularly of CT (computed tomography) scans.

 This latest study was nothing new but media outlets ran with the story, alarming the public about the increased risk of developing cancer from these scans.1